Not a dang thing new this week. Some weeks are like that, though the seeds have been planted for some good things to come.

-Have a good weekend.
-Don’t forget to vote at Top Web Comics.
+Have a god weekend (right after you vote at Top Web Comics!)

 Have a good weekend.